devcontainers/spec/proposals/build-options.md

 ### Use host network

-The following example allows to sue the host network while building an image:
+The following example allows to use the host network while building an image:

 ```jsonc
 {